chrisroos/money-tracker/README.md

 Sometimes the application breaks.
 If you want to be emailed when it does you'll want to configure the email address that receives the exception notifications.

     $ heroku config:add MONEY_TRACKER_EXCEPTION_EMAIL_RECIPIENT=your-email-address

+## Importing data from Heroku

+*NOTE* If you've got a single instance of the app deployed to heroku then you won't need to specify the --app switch

+    # Download the data
+    $ heroku pgbackups:capture --app money-tracker
+    $ curl -o money-tracker-db.dump `heroku pgbackups:url --app money-tracker`

+    # Import the data
+    $ pg_restore --verbose --clean --no-acl --no-owner -h localhost -d money_tracker_development money-tracker-db.dump